linkeddatacenter/kees/README.md

 ### A plan is alwais attached to a knowledge base

-If a stand alone plan exists, it must be considered part of the kees:sharedKnowledge.
+If a stand-alone plan exists, it must be considered part of the kees:sharedKnowledge.

 ```sparql
 CONSTRUCT { kees:sharedKnowledge kees:hasPlan ?plan }
 WHERE {?plan a kees:Plan FILTER NOT EXISTS {  ?x kees:hasPlan ?plan }}
 ```

-### A question is alwais attached to a knowledge base
+### A question is always attached to a knowledge base

-If a stand alone question exists, it must be considered attached to the kees:sharedKnowledge.
+If a stand-alone question exists, it must be considered attached to the kees:sharedKnowledge.

 ```sparql
 CONSTRUCT { kees:sharedKnowledge kees:answers ?question }